Hernandiaceae

 The Hernandiaceae are a family of flowering plants (angiosperms) in the order Laurales.
-Consisting of five genera with about 58 known species, they are distributed over the world's tropical areas, some of them widely distributed in coastal areas, but they occur from sea level to over 2000 m.
+Consisting of four genera with about 58 known species, they are distributed over the world's tropical areas, some of them widely distributed in coastal areas, but they occur from sea level to over 2000 m.

 The family is closely related to the Lauraceae, and many species inhabit laurel forest habitat; they have laurel-like (lauroid) leaves.
 Based on morphology, chromosome numbers, geographical distribution, and phylogenetic analyses, the family is clearly divided into two groups that have been given the rank of subfamilies Gyrocarpoideae and Hernandioideae.

 Overview

 The Hernandiaceae are important components of tropical forests, ranging from low-lying to montane forests.

 In general, there is a worldwide lack of knowledge about the family; little is yet known about its diversity.
 At a national level, in some countries with limited economic means, the majority of specimens are poorly determined or undetermined down to species.
 Recently-described species come from collections made in such countries.
 Trees of the family Hernandiaceae occur predominantly in the world's laurel forests and cloud forests, which occur in tropical, subtropical, and mild temperate regions of the Northern and Southern Hemispheres, especially in the African, Indian and Pacific Ocean islands, New Caledonia, Madagascar, and central Chile.

 The main economic uses for this family are essential oils, found in many species that are important for spices and perfumes, and the hardwood of many species is a source for timber around the world.
 A great number of species are in danger of extinction due to overexploitation as medicinal plants, timber extraction and loss of habitat.